even4void/aliquote/content/post/logistic-fit-mathematica.md

 In an [older post] I showed how we could fit a Logistic regression using Racket builtin linear algebra routines.

 It is not difficult to import a CSV file and get a working Table for a Logistic regression model, or any other model from the Exponential family really.
-Here's how I did for the classical low birthweight dataset from Hosmer & Lemeshow[^1], where I consider a single predictor (age of the mother):[^2]
+Here's how I did for the classical low birth weight dataset from Hosmer & Lemeshow[^1], where I consider a single predictor (age of the mother):[^2]

 ```mathematica
 data = Import["~/Documents/work/tutors/CESAM/cours/Stata/birthwt2.csv"];